 I will admit that tempeh scared me.
 The idea of letting soybeans grow mold was one step further than my usual level of fermentation.
-Like natto, cheese and cured meats, it was a ferment that I had been blissfully ignoring… until someone arrived on my doorstep with a package of tempeh culture and a piece of advice about how to save the spores.
+It was a ferment that I had been blissfully ignoring… until someone arrived on my doorstep with a package of mold and a piece of advice about how to save the spores.

 What is tempeh?

-Tempeh is an Indonesian dish where a mold culture is used to ferment soybeans until it forms a cake.
-The fermentation process is not only delicious, it also turns the soy beans into a complete protein that is more easily digested.
-Tempeh is also more likely to be tolerated by those who have trouble with soy (tofu, edamame and other unfermented soy products).
+Tempeh is an Indonesian dish where mold is used to ferment soybeans until they form a solid cake.
+The fermentation process is not only delicious, it also turns the soybeans into a complete protein that is more easily digested.
+Tempeh is also more likely to be tolerated by those who might otherwise have trouble with digesting soy.

 Tempeh has a nutty flavour that is delicious all on it’s own.
 However, it can be smoked, marinated or sauced which allows for all sorts of interesting flavour options.
-If you are uncertain about how to cook tempeh, try it thinly sliced it for a Reuben sandwich, barbecue it, or dice it up for a stir fry.
+If you are uncertain about how to cook tempeh, here’s a few of my favourite recipes.

-Cleanliness: I will admit that making tempeh is not easy.
-There are a number of steps involved and you need to keep things clean as you go along.
-You don’t want to accidentally grow the wrong type of fungus.
+- Cleanliness: I will admit that making tempeh is not easy.
+There are a number of steps involved and you need to keep things clean as you go along, because you don’t want to accidentally grow the wrong type of fungus.

-Dry method: If you have a grain mill or a meat grinder, then you can pass soybeans through on the coarsest setting.
-You want the beans to just split in half, so if it’s coming out too fine then this won’t work with your grinder.
+- Dry method: If you have a grain mill or a meat grinder (affiliate links,) then you can pass soybeans through on the coarsest setting.
+You want the beans to be just split in half, so if it’s coming out too fine then this won’t work with your grinder.
 Once the beans are split put them into water so that the hulls can float .
 Massage the beans to loosen up all the hulls, then drain off the floating hulls.
-You may need to do massage the beans for hulls several times to make sure that you’ve gotten rid of all the hulls.
+You may need to massage the beans several times to make sure that you’ve gotten rid of all the hulls.

 - Prep Time: 1 hour